alydavis/Bikesharing/README.md

 Visualization 10: Trips Per Hour By Gender & Customer Type
-![Trips Per Hour By Gender and Customer Type](Images/10_Trips_Per_Hour_By_Gender_Customer_Type.png) The same graph can be visualized with gender filters and customer type to see the differences in customer groups.
+![Trips Per Hour By Gender and Customer Type](Images/10_Trips_Per_Hour_By_Gender_Customer_Type.png) The same graph can be visualized with gender filters and customer type to see the differences in customer groups, further showing the predominately male subscriber user base.

 ## Summary
-- a high-level summary of the results
-- two additional visualizations are suggested for future analysis
+This data shows the popularity of CitiBike ridesharing in New York.
+There is a strong market for all people, but mainly males, to subscribe to a bikesharing service for short transportation needs in the city, in what can be assumed to commute during the work days.

+These results provide a high level overview of CitiBike user data, but there's plenty of further research one could conduct:
-- -- Looking at the CitiBike website - there's an option for a single "day pass" - would be interesting to track that in addition to customers and subscribers.
+- Looking at the CitiBike website - there's an option for a single "day pass" - would be interesting to track that in addition to customers and subscribers.
+- If CitiBike is looking to grow their customer base, there could be more research into the female or nonbinary users to determine why they aren't using the services.
+Is it the locations?
+Why is bicycling not attractive to women?
+Clothing, carrying items?
+Could some changes be made to the bikes - adding baskets.
+Are bikes at ideal heights for womens bodies?
+Are they easy to adjust?
+Safety?
+-

 ### Resources
 Citibike [Data](https://ride.citibikenyc.com/system-data) - August 2019
-Python version
+Python 3.9.12
-Pandas version
+Pandas 1.4.4
-Jupyter Notebook version
+Jupyter Notebook 6.4.8